 I lost my AWOL charts today.
-When I noted them missing while taking with another hiker I dropped my pack and ran back for them.
+When I noted them missing, while taking with another hiker, I abruptly dropped my pack and ran back for them.
 It was roughly a mile round trip.
 I never saw the other hiker again!

 There are so few chart pages left that they don’t keep shape as I stuff them inside a Ziploc baggie and then into a cargo pocket of my shorts.
 That and my failure to Velcro the pocket flap allowed them to slip out.
-Scamper told me not to lose my charts again after I did so entering Shenandoah NP.
+After I lost my maps when entering Shenandoah NP, Scamper told me not to lose my charts again.
 I aim to please her.

 I saw Katahdin from a distance of 16-miles as the crow flies.
 We bipeds will take 37-miles to reach it.
-That distance is now just over 26-miles.
+The distance from the current campsite is down to just over 26-miles.